sebasquez123/LandingMacMotusTeam/README.md

 Is a monetized product that offers reach and market solutions to any brand .
 It is currently used by the UTP aeronautics laboratory in the city of Pereira, Pastelería Alicia and Distrinet.

-You can find one of the uses at the following link: https://macmotusfront.onrender.com/

 Used technologies: